 5. Market Segmentation and Audience Size

-The very nature of being a niche service means targeting a smaller, more specific audience compared to general-purpose platforms.
-While this can create a dedicated following, it also limits the overall potential subscriber base.
+The purpose of being a niche service is to target a smaller, more specific audience compared to general-purpose platforms.
+While this can create a genuine following, it also limits the overall potential subscriber base.
 In contrast to mainstream services, which can appeal to millions of people globally, niche services must tailor their content and marketing to a narrower audience, which may not be large enough to sustain growth.

 Opportunities for Niche Streaming Services